 For a complete detailed schedule of all shuttle services and stops, please go to: SouthernCT.edu/shuttles.

 Bus service to New Haven and the vicinity is provided by Connecticut Transit, which makes regularly scheduled stops on Wintergreen Avenue in front of Granoff Hall and on Fitch Street near the Alumni Bridge.
 For a complete bus schedule, please visit the Connecticut Transit website at www.cttransit.com.

 The University Barnes & Noble Bookstore, located on the first floor of the Adanti Student Center, provides both new and used textbooks with study aids as well as a textbook rental program and many titles in digital format.
-All course materials can also be purchased through the store's website.
+Students may also participate in the Price Match program.
+All course materials can also be purchased through the store's website, http://southern-ct.bncollege.com.
 The Bookstore also provides academic school tech supplies, including art supplies, laptops and related computer peripherals, a variety of Southern clothing and giftware.
 Also available are a wide assortment of snacks and beverages, paperbacks for leisure reading, backpacks, health and beauty aids and greeting cards.
 Part time positions are available at the beginning of each semester.
 For more information, please call (203) 392-5270.

 Cold beverage and snack food vending machines are located throughout the University community in virtually every academic building and in residence halls.
 All vending machines accept cash or Hoot Loot dollars.